Cast Iron Skillet Care: Don’t Use Soap

 Cast Iron Skillet Care: Salt and Elbow Grease

-This very simple solution is going to change your kitchen game.
+This straightforward solution is going to change your kitchen game.
 Any cheap salt will work.

-For solid grease I scrape it out into the trash with a nylon scraper.
+For solid grease, scrape it out into the trash with a nylon scraper.

 Then add salt and rub it around the pan with your fingers.
-I also use the nylon scraper to help dislodge the food.
+A nylon scraper will help to dislodge the food.

-If food is really stuck on, I add a little bit of water and then add salt to form a paste as shown in the picture.
+If food is stuck on, I add a little bit of water and then add salt to form a paste, as shown in the picture.
 This method works like a charm.

-The best part is that it can all be scraped into the trash and no grease goes down the drain.
+The best part is that you can scrape it into the trash, and no grease goes down the drain.

-Repeat the process if the pan is really messy.
+Repeat the process if the pan is still messy.
 I finish it off with water and a sponge to get the last little bit out.

-If you love this cleaning tip be sure and read how I clean my stainless steel in the kitchen here.
+If you love this cleaning tip, be sure and read how I clean my stainless steel in the kitchen.